-As per the school's

-Personal and Intimate Care Policy the following steps will be taken to ensure health and safety of both staff and children in the event that a specific child requires Personal and Intimate Care:
+As per the school's Personal and Intimate Care Policy the following steps will be taken to ensure health and safety of both staff and children in the event that a specific child requires Personal and Intimate Care:

-1. Where intimate care is required, always change a child with another member of staff supervising/helping where possible.
-It is not safe-practice to change a child without another adult present.
-It is not acceptable to change a child in the classroom toilets with other children present.

-2. Collect equipment and clothes prior to administering the care.

-3. Escort the child to a changing area - this is the disabled toilet located next to the meeting room.

-4. Adults to thoroughly wash their hands.

-5. Adult to wear disposable gloves and apron.

-6. Child to undress as appropriate and clean themselves as much as possible under the verbal guidance of an adult.
+- 1. Where intimate care is required, always change a child with another member of staff supervising/helping where possible.
+It is not safe-practice to change a child without another adult present. - 2.
+Collect equipment and clothes prior to administering the care. - 3.
+Escort the child to a suitable changing area in which they are comfortable. - 4.
+Adults to thoroughly wash their hands. - 5.
+Adult to wear disposable gloves and apron. - 6.
+Child to undress as appropriate and clean themselves as much as possible under the verbal guidance of an adult.

-In the event a child has soiled him/herself and is unable to independently clean their genitals under the verbal guidance of the adult, the parent/carer must be telephoned and asked to assist or take their child home to be cleaned.
+\In the event a child has soiled him/herself and is unable to independently clean their genitals under the verbal guidance of the adult, the parent/carer must be telephoned and asked to assist or take their child home to be cleaned.
 Under no circumstances are members of staff required to do this, even if permission is given by the parent.

-7. Soiled clothes to be placed inside carrier bags (double wrapped) and to be given to parents at the end of the day (we do not throw away/clean soiled clothing).
-Plastic aprons and gloves should be disposed of in the designated bin.

-8. Children are expected to dress themselves in clean clothing, wash their hands and return to class.

-9. Adult should wash their hands thoroughly after the procedure.

-10. Area to be cleaned and disinfected by adult, as required, before returning to class.

-11. Personal and Intimate Care procedures must be recorded in the office including date, time, name of child, adult(s) in attendance, nature of the incident, action taken and concerns or issues.
+- 7. Soiled clothes to be placed inside carrier bags and to be given to parents at the end of the day (we do not throw away/clean soiled clothing).
+Plastic aprons and gloves should be disposed of in the designated bin. - 8.
+Children are expected to dress themselves in clean clothing, wash their hands and return to class. - 9.
+Adult(s) should wash their hands thoroughly after the procedure. - 10.
+Area to be cleaned and disinfected by adult, as required, before returning to class. - 11.
+Personal and Intimate procedures must be recorded on CPOMS ensuring that the date and time are correct and including: adult(s) in attendance, nature of the incident, action taken and concerns or issues.
 This will also monitor progress made.
-Parents/Carers are to be informed as soon as possible either verbally or using a Record of Personal and Intimate Care Intervention Slip.
+Parents/Carers are to be informed as soon as possible either verbally or using a Record of Personal and Intimate Care Intervention Slip (see Appendix 2)